 You don’t need to play the original game to understand the complete story.
-You can fully enjoy Beyond a Steel Sky without knowing anything about the first game.
 However, a few nods and references will be made to Beneath a Steel Sky.

 Beyond a Steel sky is a 3D point-and-click adventure game that focuses on telling a story.
 It features some challenging puzzles, a choice-based narrative, and amazing comic book-like graphics that are perfect for the genre.

-Beyond a Steel Sky was released in June 2020 and is available on PlayStation, Xbox, PC, and iOS.
+Beyond a Steel Sky came out in June 2020 and is available on PlayStation, Xbox, PC, and iOS.

 10. Fallout 4

 Next up, we have Fallout 4.
 It’s an award-winning game from Bethesda.